Cleaning agent

 Cleaning agents or hard-surface cleaners are substances (usually liquids, powders, sprays, or granules) used to remove dirt, including dust, stains, foul odors, and clutter on surfaces.
-Purposes of cleaning agents include health, beauty, removing offensive odor, and avoiding the spread of dirt and contaminants to oneself and others.
+Purposes of cleaning agents include health, beauty, removing offensive odors, and avoiding the spread of dirt and contaminants to oneself and others.
 Some cleaning agents can kill bacteria (e.g. door handle bacteria, as well as bacteria on worktops and other metallic surfaces) and clean at the same time.
 Others, called degreasers, contain organic solvents to help dissolve oils and fats.

 Chemical agents

 Acidic

-Acidic cleaning agents are mainly used for removal of inorganic deposits like scaling.
+Acidic cleaning agents are mainly used for removal of deposits like scaling.
 The active ingredients are normally strong mineral acids and chelants.
 Often, surfactants and corrosion inhibitors are added to the acid.

 Hydrochloric acid is a common mineral acid typically used for concrete.
-Vinegar can also be used to clean hard surfaces and remove calcium deposits that also helps to maintain our environment bacteria free.
-Sulphuric acid is used in acidic drain cleaners to unblock clogged pipes by dissolving greases, proteins, and even carbohydrate-containing substances such as toilet tissue.
+Vinegar can also be used to clean hard surfaces and remove calcium deposits.
+Sulphuric acid is used in acidic drain cleaners to unblock clogged pipes by dissolving organic materials, like greases, proteins, and even carbohydrate-containing substances such as toilet tissue.